yssource/rhai/doc/src/rust/packages/create.md

 `rhai::plugins::combine_with_exported_module!` adds all functions and constants from the [plugins][plugin module] definition into the package itself.

+All sub-modules are _flattened_ (i.e. all functions and constants defined within sub-modules are registered at the top level) and so there will not be any sub-modules added to the package.

 ```rust
 // Import necessary types and traits.
 use rhai::{